vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 ### Relationships and fan-out

 The developer needs to manage the fan-out relationship between articles and paragraphs.
-When the article changes, the user must re-process the article into paragraphs which might leave orphaned paragraphs in the paragraph index.
+When the article changes, the developer must re-process the article into paragraphs which might leave orphaned paragraphs in the paragraph index.
 Deletion of an article requires a cascading deletion of all associated paragraphs from the index.